Performance Bounds for PDE-Constrained Optimization under Uncertainty: Performance Bounds

 Theorem \ref{thm:optgap} supplements Theorem \ref{thm:perfguar} by imposing conditions under which the Approximation Algorithm for PDE-Constrained OUU produces a solution with a specific optimality gap.
 The optimality gap consists of $\epsilon$, which can be made arbitrarily small at the expense of larger approximating problems in Step 1, and $\delta$, the tolerance invoked in Step 1.

 The main additional assumptions relate to $h$ and its approximation $h^\nu$ as well as $Z^n$.
 Naturally, $Z^n$ needs to approximate $Z$ arbitrarily well as $n\to \infty$ and this suffices if $h$ is continuous; see (a) in the theorem.
-Trivially, $h$ is continuous when $h(w) = w\in\reals$ as in Example \ref{eExpectationReg} and when $h$ models finite penalties applied to the various expectations.
+Trivially, $h$ is continuous when $h(w) = w\in\reals$ as in Example \ref{eExpectationReg} and when $h$ models finite weights and penalties applied to the various expectations.
 Continuity fails, however, when the monitoring function models inequality constraints by means of indicator functions.
 These situations are addressed via (b), where $Z^n$ in interplay with the expectation functions allows one to approach a feasible point along points that are {\em strictly} feasible; see Assumption \ref{ass:CQ}.
-This is an assumption that resembles the Slater condition from convex optimization.
-In particular, (b) is tailored to situations when $h(w) = \iota_{(-\infty,0]^m}(w)$ and its approximation is obtained through the penalization $h^\nu(w) = \theta^\nu \sum_{i=1}^m \max\{0,w_i\}$, where $\theta^\nu\to \infty$.
+This is a constraint qualification that resembles the Slater condition from convex optimization.
+In particular, (b) is tailored to situations when $h(w) = \iota_{(-\infty,0]^m}(w)$ with the penalization approximation $h^\nu(w) = \theta^\nu \sum_{i=1}^m (\max\{0,w_i\})^2$, where $\theta^\nu\to \infty$.

+The main practical take away from the theorem is that one should not shy away from ``complicated'' formulations involving multiple expectation functions appearing in the objective function and in the constraints and even as part of compositions with other functions.
+Under relatively mild assumptions, the approximating optimization problems arising from discretization, sampling, penalization, smoothing, and other inaccuracies indeed produce solutions with optimality gap no more than $\epsilon$, which can be arbitrarily small, plus the optimization error $\delta$.